Tkprudent/coding-challenges/PracticeInterviews/sqlForDataScience.md

 1. CREATE TABLE is a statement that creates a new table in a database.
 2. DROP TABLE is a statement that removes a table in a database.
 3. SELECT allows you to read data and display it.
-This is called a query.
+This is called a query, It indicates which column(s) you want to be given the data for.